cytoscape/cytoscape-manual/docs/App_Manager.md

 ![AppManager](_static/images/AppManager/AppManager.png)

-There are three ways you can find apps:
+There are four ways you can find apps:

 -   If you know the name of an app you're looking for, enter it in the **Search** field.
 The App Manager will list the apps whose names or descriptions match the **Search** field in the middle panel.

--   If you have a general idea of what sort of app you're looking for, double-click on the **apps by tag** folder, then click on one of the tags that interests you.
-The apps with that tag are listed in the middle panel.

 -   If you're not sure what sort of app you and want to see everything, click the **all apps** folder.
 In the middle pane, you will see a list of all the apps.

+-   If you want to install a collection of apps for a specific use case, click on the **collections** folder.
+This will display the available collections in the middle pane.
+A collection is simply an app that installs other apps for a specific use case.

+-   If you have a general idea of what sort of app you're looking for, double-click on the **apps by tag** folder, then click on one of the tags that interests you.
+The apps with that tag are listed in the middle pane.

-When you click on an app in the middle panel, the App Manager shows its short description and icon in the right panel.
-If you want more information about the app, click the **View on App Store** button on the bottom-right.
-If you want to go ahead and install the app, click the **Install** button.
+When you click on an app (or collection) in the middle panel, the App Manager shows its short description and icon in the right panel.
+If you want more information, click the **View on App Store** button on the bottom-right.
+If you want to go ahead and install, click the **Install** button.

 If you've downloaded an app to your computer, you can install it by clicking the **Install from File** button on the bottom-left.